amirmasoud/services/README.md

 It uses DDD (Domain Driven Design) principles to create a clean and simple architecture.

+## Goals

+1. Create a working, testable and maintainable application.
+2. Do not reinvent the wheel.

 ## Keep it updated with upstream

 ## Helper functions